Scroti/getbonuscasinos/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-**Note:** The app will fetch bonuses from `BACKEND_URL/bonuses`.
-If the backend is unavailable, it will fall back to static data.
+**Note:** The app fetches bonuses directly from Firestore.
+Make sure your Firebase project has a `bonuses` collection with the appropriate data structure.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.